 Hope is Available

-Let me close this first segment of this year’s teaching legacy theme on hope by asking you a question.
+Let me close this first segment of this year’s Teaching Letter theme on hope by asking you a question.
 Do you have hope?
 Can you honestly say that you have the vibrant hope we have uncovered in this biblical exploration of that topic?
 Or would you describe yourself in a similar condition to where I was before the Holy Spirit opened my eyes?

 If your answer to that question is uncertain, let’s take action together now.
 I want to invite you to join me in a prayer—asking the Lord to bring hope to life in our hearts.
 Will you join me?